alexfernandez/testing/README.md

         exports.test(testing.show);
     }

-All tests are run every time the file is invoked directly.
+All tests are run every time the file is invoked directly:

+    node my-file.js

 The function `test` is exported so that tests from all source code files can be required and run in sequence from a master file, usually called `test.js` and placed in the root of the project.